 Hanging Wallpaper Directly on Drywall

-This anecdote comes from DIY blogger and Hometalk member Cheri Peoples of the DIY blog It's So Very Cheri: "A few years ago we were buying a brand new home.
-They had beautiful wallpaper up in the house but one room (kitchen) wasn't my style .
-I could live with it until I got around to changing it but knew at some point I would want to change it.
+DIY blogger and Hometalk member Cheri Peoples recalls: "A few years ago we were buying a brand new home.
+They had beautiful wallpaper up in the house but one room (kitchen) wasn't my style ...
 I asked if it had been properly prepped.
 I was told that it had been.
-We bought the house .
-We were busy with our careers and a couple of years later I finally got around to redoing the kitchen.
-I started working on getting that wallpaper down and OH NO--they had no prepped and not only that but the wallpaper had been applied straight to the dry wall and it was going to rip out chunks.
-I had luckily begun in an area that could be easily fixed and would not be obvious."
+We bought the house ...
+A couple of years later I finally got around to redoing the kitchen.
+I started working on getting that wallpaper down and OH NO--they had not prepped and not only that but the wallpaper had been applied straight to the dry wall and it was going to rip out chunks.
+I had luckily begun in an area that could be easily fixed and would not be obvious.

 Small Holes and Hanger Hardware